jjb/ruby-clock/README.md

-THESE ARE THE DOCS FOR VERSION 2.0.0.beta

-See version 1 docs here: https://github.com/jjb/ruby-clock/tree/v1.0.0
+_These are the docs for version 2.0.0.
+See version 1 docs here: https://github.com/jjb/ruby-clock/tree/v1.0.0_

 # ruby-clock